keystonejs/keystone/.changeset/remove-end-session.md

 "@keystone-6/core": major
 ---

-Removes the `EndSession` GraphQL mutation addition when `context.session.end` is defined, extend this yourself if required
+Removes the `endSession` GraphQL mutation addition when `context.session.end` is defined, extend this yourself or use `@keystone-6/auth` which adds `endSession` if required